 Absolutely you can.
 Be aware though it is very rich as it is concentrated in a small space.
 Remember to mix it in with other soil so you don’t burn your plants.
 (As I found out).
 A hand full or two to roughly a bucket of soil is a rough guide.
 And water it well after you have put it in the ground to spread the nutrients and dilute any concentrated nutrients.

 You can soak this soil in a bucket of water overnight and make worm tea if you want to.
 I do this when I give my pots a clean out once a year.
 And it is a great thing to do with bones and big seeds etc to get all the good black soil off them before you toss them in the bin.
 Or when the bones, oyster shells, crab shells etc have dried, you can crush and spread them through your soil putting calcium back into your garden.
-I strain them through an old strainer once they have soaked overnight and then pour the tea back on the garden.
-And I then toss them in the bin as I don’t have time to crush them and reuse them.
-Just do what works for you.
+I strain them through an old strainer once they have soaked overnight and then pour the tea back on the garden or the lawn.
+Then I toss them in the bin as I don’t have time to crush them and reuse them.
+Just do what works for you

 Make sure the hole is big enough for your new plant before you empty the contents into the hole.
 If not then dig the hole deeper for your plant then fill with the Compot contents directly into the base of the hole.